Syyren/Addressing_SOLID_Principles/README.md

 **Why**

 Clean code is extremely important.
-It makes debugging, reading and expanding on your code base much, much easier.
+It makes debugging, reading, and expanding on your code base much, much easier.
 Messy code and unhandled or overwritten imports can and will lead to errors and maintenance issues.